We do not request reimbursement of costs

 In order to evaluate whether an adult can work, the SSA will conduct a residual functional capacity (RFC) assessment.
 The RFC assessment will evaluate the individual’s ability to function in a work setting on a physical and mental level.
 The SSA will consider the individual’s limitations in order to determine what type of work, if any, the individual can still do.

-A Disability Lawyer can help if you or your child has a learning disability and you think you may qualify for disability benefits.
+A Disability Lawyers in Illinois can help if you or your child has a learning disability and you think you may qualify for disability benefits.
 The lawyer can help gather the necessary evidence and documentation to support your claim.
 They can also represent you at your disability hearing.

 Monday : 9am–5pm